morphoorg/morpho/documentation/morpho2newprocessors.rst

                                 data.append(ran.Gaus(self.mean, self.width))
                         self.results = {'x': data}
                         return True

+This processor aims at generating random values following a normal distribution using ``TRandom3`` from ROOT.
 Processors all inherite from the BaseProcessor class that defines very basic behaviors.
 BaseProcessor defines two methods ``InternalConfigure`` and ``InternalRun``.
+``InternalConfigure`` is used to configure the processor: here the number of values to generate (``iter``), the mean (``mean``) and the width (``width``) are given to the processor from the configuration dictionary (this dictionary is extracted from the configuration file).
+This method makes sure that all the given parameters are okay so the execution will work fine: for example we make sure the width is positive.
+``InternalRun`` is used for the actual execution: it produces the samples from the normal distribution.
+The result of this sampling is saved inside a membre variable of the class (``results`` in this case) in the shape of a dictionary.
+Contrary to Katydid, there are no defined data class defined in this framework for containing the intermediate results.
+We use python defined objects such as float, string, list or dictionary: we try to avoid using objects defined by external packages (such as ROOT or PyStan).

 .. _GaussianSamplingProcessor: https://github.com/morphoorg/morpho/blob/master/morpho/processors/sampling/GaussianSamplingProcessor.py